• Skip to primary navigation

 • Use fresh lemon juice instead of apple cider vinegar and toss in some chopped apples to add a sweet crunch.

 I love this broccoli cranberry salad recipe!
 Although it a summer salad, It is amazing served anytime from picnics, backyard cookouts to pool parties.
 Also, it's a great way to make picky eaters eat their veggie.
-You might also like to try this chicken broccoli alfredo pasta or shrimp and broccoli stir fry.

 • Makes a great lunch because it's filling and satisfying.